DennisVoelk/Tray-Toolbox/README.md

 ### **Hiding the exit-button**
-Make sure Tray Toolbox isn't running (Click "Exit" or stop the process in your task manager).<br>Open the "context.txt" file.
-And change "hideExit=false" to "hideExit=true". <br>If you change the text to "hideExit=false" again, the button will reappear.<br>Start Tray Toolbox.
+Make sure Tray Toolbox isn't running (Click "Exit" or stop the process in your task manager).<br>Open the "context.txt" file and change "hideExit=false" to "hideExit=true". <br>If you change the text to "hideExit=false" again, the button will reappear.<br>Start Tray Toolbox.

 *Example:*